mazurowski-lab/segment-anything-medical-evaluation/README.md

 ```
 where images and masks should have the same name.

+## News
+- 1 We have released our experimental results with detailed numerical numbers that were used to make figures in our paper; these tables are under the subfolder /experimental_results_tables.

 ## Citation
 If you find our work to be useful for your research, please cite our paper:
 ```